deterministicpolynomial/deterministicpolynomial.github.io/_posts/2025-04-11-mathematical-induction.md

+---
+title: "What Is Mathematical Induction?
+CS Fundamentals Part 3"
+date: 2025-04-11
+tags: [CS Fundamentals]
+---

-# Part 3: Understanding Mathematical Induction.
+# What Is Mathematical Induction?
 CS Fundamentals Part 3

 Welcome back to the *CS Fundamentals* series!
 In Part 2, we talked about proofs — the formal reasoning tools that give computer science its backbone.
 Now, we’re zooming in on one of the most powerful and widely-used proof techniques in the field: **mathematical induction**.